oicleevan/the-deeps/src/libeo/README.md

 ## building

-i've provided a bash script to automate the build process. g++ and ar are required. execute `bash ./build.sh` in this directory to build it. otherwise, a library should already be included!
+i've provided a make to automate the build process. g++, gnu make, and ar are required. execute `make` in this directory to build it. a library archive is already included!

 -- [oicleevan](https://github.com/oicleevan)